top of page

 Rebel Roots

-This understanding is deeply connected to the teachings of Louis Riel, another ancestral elder, who fought for the recognition and dignity of his people, the Métis, in the face of intense opposition from a system that devalued bi- and multi-racial identities.
+This understanding is deeply connected to the teachings of Louis Riel, an ancestral elder, who fought for the recognition and dignity of his people, the Métis, in the face of intense opposition from a system that devalued bi- and multi-racial identities.
 Alongside his wife, Marguerite Monet dit Bellehumeur, he resisted the forces that sought to erase their culture and identity.
-Although he was executed for his actions, his spirit of resistance and justice continues to inspire those who come after him.
+Although he was executed for his actions, his spirit of resistance and justice continues to inspire those who come after him, including myself.

 Green Grass Woman Dress